-Magali Contardi is a PhD candidate at the University of Alicante (Spain), research fellow at the Institute of Law, Politics and Development of the Sant’Anna School of Advanced Studies (Italy). and intellectual property (IP) lawyer.
+Magali Contardi is a post-doctoral research fellow at the Institute of Law, Politics and Development of the Sant’Anna School of Advanced Studies (Italy) and intellectual property (IP) lawyer.

+Magali obtained her PhD cum laude and with mention of international doctorate at the University of Alicante (Spain).
 She holds law degrees from the University of Florence, Italy and the Catholic University of Argentina, a LLM in Intellectual Property law from the University of Alicante and post graduate degrees in Artificial Intelligence (AI) & IP from the University of Strasbourg, and in Business law and Public Manager from the University of Pisa.
+She completed the CopyrightX Course, as well as a course in German Law at the Ludwig-Maximilians Universität München (Germany).

 Magali has delivered lecturers and talks in conferences in several universities and institutions, including the University of Geneva, University of Antwerp, Katholieke Universiteit Leuven, University of Ghent, University of Florence, University of Alicante, and University Luiss Guido Carli in Rome.